hhpr98/bun-learning/README.md

 * Init project
 * Upgrade to BunJS version 1.0.21
 * Upgrade to BunJS version 1.0.22
+* Upgrade to BunJS version 1.0.30

 ## License

-This project is licensed under the [@hhpr98] License - see the readme.md file for details
+This project is licensed under the [@hhpr98] License - see the README.md file for details

 ## Acknowledgments